MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -SignatureUpdateCatchupInterval
-Remove specified number of days after which Windows Defender requires a catch-up definition update.
+Indicates that the cmdlet removes specified number of days after which Windows Defender requires a catch-up definition update.

 ```yaml
 Type: SwitchParameter